 Hanukkah menorahs, sometimes also called hanukkiahs or hanukkiot, are special Jewish candelabras with nine candleholders - eight that are of equal height and usually in a single row, and a ninth candleholder for the shamash (helper candle) that is set slightly apart from the others.
 We start off by lighting one candle in addition to the shamash at the start of Hanukkah, and on each night of the holiday we add another candle until all nine are lit on the last night.

 Hanukah menorahs were originally lit with oil, and while some people still prefer this traditional option, most menorahs today are lit with candles.
-It's entirely a matter of personal preference, and whether your menorah uses oil, candles, or can be lit with either, we carry multiple options of both.
+It's entirely a matter of personal preference, and whether your menorah uses oil, candles, or can be lit with either, we carry multiple options of both Hanukkah candles and olive oil cups.

-Check out these convenient pre-filled gelled olive oil menorah cups and these gorgeous colorful Hanukkah candles handcrafted in the Galilee!
+Check out these convenient pre-filled gelled olive oil menorah cups and these blue-and-white Hanukkah candles handcrafted in Land of Israel.

 Dreidels